Humans have many driving forces, both internal and external.

 It can end up in a positive way, or very negatively.

-We need to have a balance so that even as we strive for large goals, we remember to continue with the small, but also necessary goals.
+This is so that even as we strive for large goals, we remember to continue with the small, but also necessary goals.

 It is important to realize that no matter what is driving you, and no matter how you are making your decisions, you have to be able to look at yourself in the mirror.